abolfazl6678/employee-performance-mapping-sql-project/README.md

 2. Run `database_table_creation.sql` to create the database and tables.
 3. Import CSVs in `/data` importing tables pne by one by right click on the table >> Table Data Import Wizard and picking related csv table
-5. Run `queries.sql` for analysis queries.
+5. Run other sql queries from 2 to 5 for analysis queries.
-6. Run `procedures.sql` if you want to add stored procedures.
+6. Run `procedures.sql` and `indexing.sql` if you want to add stored procedures or indexing.

 ---